dameleon/paw.js/README.md

 **Notice.**

 - when you have enabled the `fastClick`, if you register an event handler in the state have enabled the `useCapture` option to the `window` object(e.g. `window.addEventListener('click', function() {...}, true)`) will receive twice the `click` event in a single tap.
+- when you have enabled the `fastClick`, the click event is fired, there is a possibility that the event is canceled when you fire the click event again for the same screen coordinates.

 ## Compatibility table